JULY 22ND-26TH BAND CAMP 9AM-5PM (BRING YOUR LUNCH)

 2. We must be the MODEL ambassadors for our school!
 We spend three weeks on campus during the time while teachers are getting ready for the school year, principals are preparing for the school year and custodians are preparing the building for the year!
 Because of this, it is ESSENTIAL that we treat our facility with respect and make sure that the grounds are maintained.
 It is also vital that all students stay in DESIGNATED AREAS!
-Students are expected to only be in areas they are assigned with and adult supervising.
+Students are expected to only be in areas they are assigned with ADULT SUPERVISION.
 NO EXCEPTIONS!

 3. All students are expected to act as responsible young men and women!
 This means: